HigherOrderCO/Bend/docs/compiler-options.md

 ## Pre-reduce

 Normalizes all functions except main, dereferencing definitions in active positions, and solving annihilations and commutations.
-It does not reduce [builtin definitions](builtin-defs.md), such as `HVM.log`.

 Example:
 ```rs